digital-asset/daml/docs/source/tools/navigator/index.rst

 Navigator
 #########

-The Navigator is a front-end development tool that you can use to inspect and modify the state of a sandbox.
+The Navigator is a front-end development tool used to inspect and modify the state of a sandbox.
 You can use it during Daml development to explore the flow and implications of the Daml models.

 Navigator Functionality
 ***********************